Summer fun: Free concerts, movie night, outdoor yoga

-As we head into the third weekend in July, local events continue to heat up:
+As we head into the final weekend in July, local events continue to heat up:

 Woodstock concerts